Papua New Guinea

 • Trade Balance: Australia maintains a deficit of $635.97 million

-• Import Dependencies: Key imports from Papua New Guinea include various products
+• Import Dependencies: Key imports from Papua New Guinea include metals: gold, non-monetary, unwrought (but not powder), copper ores and concentrates, metals: silver, semi-manufactured

 Strategic Trade Indicators